katemilano/workouttracker/README.md

 # Workout Tracker

 ## Description
-This application allows you to create your exercise and input
+This application allows you to create your exercise and workouts.
+With the proper input, you are able to track the type, weight, sets, reps, and duration of the exercise for weight excerises.
+If the exercise is a cardio exercise, you are able to track my distance traveled.
+These results can be displayed on the dashboard with weekly tracking of your workouts.

 ## Table of Content